markahrens/mytungsten/src/content/blog/2009/top-albums-of-the-decade.md

 ---

-<p>Here is my top 25 albums of the 00′s, I am planning on writing more about the selections soon, but I figured I would get the list out there so people can react if you like.
-Here goes:</p>
+Here is my top 25 albums of the 00′s, I am planning on writing more about the selections soon, but I figured I would get the list out there so people can react if you like.
+Here goes:

 <div id="_mcePaste">